DuckyDisciple/fcc-stocks/README.md

     ---------------------------------- `-' ------------------------------- `--' ---------------

-Here is a nightlife app for Free Code Camp.
+Here is a stock market app for Free Code Camp.
 It includes the following functionality:

 -Authentication
--Search for bars based on your location
+-View a graph of recent stock market trends
--Check into a bar
+-Add stocks by symbol or name
--See who is checked in at a bar
+-Remove stocks
--Decide that you would rather stay home and watch Netflix
+-Real time tracking of other users who follow a stock